Parisa-Bagherzadeh/Real-Time-Face-Mask-Detector/README.md

-# Real time face mask  detector
+# Real Time Face Mask  Detector

 This is a model based on vgg16 which detects face mask in real time</br>
 To train the model this dataset https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset is used</br>